MaaniBeigy/DescObs/README.md

 quite useful for scientists, the redundancy and multiplicity of them make it sometimes very difficult to choose between them.
-For instance, various confidence intervals for a dispersion measure like coefficient of variation or coefficient of quartile variation (cqv) is not achievable by a **single function**.
+For instance, various confidence intervals for a dispersion measure like coefficient of variation or coefficient of quartile variation (cqv) are not achievable by a **single function**.
 Morover, adding methods and features to those functions are not feasible due to noncompliance of some packages with the well-known conventions of *functional and/or OO programming*.